 The most used Chinese Search Engines in 2020:

-By May 2019, Baidu, the biggest search engine in China, is retaining about 65% of the market.
-Sogou follows with an interesting 18%.
-Then, there are Shenma with a 8% market share and Haosou, Bing and Google that reach almost 2% each of them.
+By January 2020 (updated), Baidu, the biggest search engine in China, is retaining about 63.5% of the market.
+Sogou follows with an interesting 26%.
+Then, follows Shenma with a 4.82% market share and Haosou, Bing and Google that reach almost 2% each of them.
 The remaining shares of the market are held by several search engines that, although not very large, may be absolutely relevant for your audience.